We all have expectations of the people in our lives, but some people take it to the next level.

 16. “I need you to be perfect.”

 Talk about setting someone up for failure.
 Perfection is impossible, and demanding it is a quick way to create anxiety and resentment.
-This phrase puts immense pressure on people and ignores the beauty of human imperfection.
+This line puts immense pressure on people and ignores the beauty of human imperfection.

 17. “You’re letting me down.”